-The configuration project (the project which contains the options of this folder will be copied integrally into the final Platform.
+The configuration project (the project which contains the .platform file) can contain an optional dropins folder.
+The contents of this folder will be copied integrally into the final Platform.
 This feature allows to add some additional libraries, tools etc. into the Platform.